How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 - Dynamic poses, such as lifts, dips, and twirls …;

-And that's just the basics.
-The best couple poses for portrait photography adjust for cute, romantic, sensual, editorial, and creative preferences.
+And that’s just the basics.
+The portrait photographers adjust for cute, romantic, sensual, editorial, and creative preferences.

 How do you make a camera kiss look good?

 Great kissing in photos boils down to believable, passionate connection, natural breathing, and eliminating awkward camera awareness.

 As lovers, our most significant advantage is chemistry, which is about comfort with the scent and imperfections of our partner and becoming “one.”
 It can be a tender, naughty, passionate kiss with “foot pop,” a reenactment of the famous “V-J Day in Times Square” sailor kiss, and anything in between.